 - 1. Syllabus and Class Policies: These, and other important documents for our course, can be accessed on Canvas.
 It is your responsibility to read and understand all of the important documents on Canvas. - 2.
 Phone No-Nos: Avoid using your phone to complete Canvas assignments.
 Sometimes Canvas does not work well for completing and submitting assignments.
 If an assignment is submitted with your phone and it cannot be opened to be graded then you will receive zero (0) points for that assignment. - 3.
-Attendance: Past student performance has indicated that your successful completion of this course is impacted by daily attendance.
-If you miss a class meeting then you will miss important grade determining information. - 4.
-Grades: We will be using the Learning Mastery gradebook.
-If you have any questions about your grade during the semester, please see me during my office hours.
-Grades will not be discussed over the phone or through email. - 5.
+Attendance: Past student performance has indicated that your successful completion of this course is impacted by how often accessing Canvas.
+If you stop visiting Canvas (at least once weekly) then you will miss important grade determining information and assignments. - 4.
 Mastery Grading: All assignments will be graded as quickly as possible, but can take two weeks or more.
-Please be patient. - 6.
+Please be patient. - 5.
 Cheating/Plagiarism: Cheating and/or plagiarism will not be tolerated.
-Check the RC college catalog for a definition of plagiarism.

-- 7. Working Together: You can work together with others to complete assignments.
+Check the RC college catalog for a definition of plagiarism. - 6.
+Working Together: You can work together with others to complete assignments.
 However, you MUST submit your own work IN YOUR OWN WORDS.
-If your work matches too closely to other students' work, then ALL matching students will receive scores of zero (0). - 8.
+If your work matches too closely to other students' work, then ALL matching students will receive scores of zero (0). - 7.
 Student Drop and F grades: It is YOUR responsibility for dropping the course if you choose.
 You must drop using the proper procedures through Reedley College Admissions and Records office.
-If you choose to stop attending class, make sure that you do an official drop, otherwise you might end up with an "F" grade for the course. - 9.
-Instructor Drops: You will be dropped from the class if you miss more than four class sessions in the first 9 weeks. - 10.
-Canceled Class Notification: From time to time a class meeting may need to be canceled.
-Notification of canceled class will appear in several forms: 1-Official cancel notification from Office of Instruction posted on the door, 2-Notification posted on Canvas site for the class, 3-Notification emailed to students using email addresses from Canvas.
-If possible, the canceled class notification will also appear on the Reedley College Web page. - 11.
+If you choose to stop attending class, make sure that you do an official drop, otherwise you might end up with an "F" grade for the course.

+- 8. Instructor Drops: You will be dropped from the class if you fail to visit Canvas for two weeks during the first 9 weeks of the semester.
+After that, an F grade will be assigned. - 9.
 Accommodations for Students with Disabilities: If you have a verified need for an academic accommodation or materials in alternate media (i.e., Braille, large print, electronic text, etc.) per the Americans with Disabilities Act (ADA) or Section 504 of the Rehabilitation Act, please contact me as soon as possible.

-I sometimes use Red or Green pens/writing to grade your assignments or highlight important information on Canvas.
+\\I sometimes use Red or Green pens/writing to grade your assignments or highlight important information on Canvas.
 Please tell me IMMEDIATELY if you have difficulties seeing these colors.
 I will use alternate colors if you let me know of your color distinguishing difficulties.